Press Kit

 The Project is partnering with national art organizations and local firearm safety initiatives at events around the nation.
 Our Box-making network spreads across the country—through faith communities, activist groups and other community organizations.
 I manage a core team of five people and dozens of part-time volunteers out of our Portland, Oregon, office.

-Project Information & Online Folding Instructions (two-sided flyer)
+Project Information (two-sided flyer)

 This national, collaborative art project enables viewers to see and feel the scale of the gunfire epidemic.
 It begins with two pieces of paper, when you fold a Soul Box to acknowledge one life.
 Across the country, exhibits and events are helping organizations and communities attract attention to this public health crisis.
 The movement continues with a cultural shift, as people comprehend the devastating loss of lives and take actions that align with their concerns.

-Soul Box Logo (1379 x 601, 229 dpi)
+Soul Box Logo (1379 x 601 @229 dpi)

 JPG will open full scale in a new window.